Lesotho Highlands Water Project

 The Lesotho Highlands Water Project (LHWP) is an ongoing water supply project with a hydropower component, developed in partnership between the governments of Lesotho and South Africa.
 It comprises a system of several large dams and tunnels throughout Lesotho and delivers water to the Vaal River System in South Africa.
 In Lesotho, it involves the rivers Malibamatso, Matsoku, Senqunyane, and Senqu.
 It is Africa's largest water transfer scheme.

 The purpose of the project is to provide Lesotho with a source of revenue in exchange for the provision of water to South Africa, as well as generate hydroelectricity for Lesotho.
-As of 2015, royalties paid by South Africa to the Lesotho government amount to R780 million (approximately €50 million), equivalent to about 5% of Lesotho's state income outside of taxes.
+As of 2015, royalties paid by South Africa to the Lesotho government amount to R780 million, equivalent to about 5 percent of Lesotho's state income outside of taxes.
 The hydro-electric power has enabled Lesotho to become self-sufficient in electricity production, however criticisms have included loss of livelihoods for displaced people and ecological impacts.